adarshaacharya/portfolio-v2/content/posts/08-react-lists-and-reconciliation/index.md

 React now diffs the newly generated VDOM tree with previous tree aka JavaScirpt object which is also known as diffing algorithm, and find out what things have changed after state update.
 However, while rendering those updates to DOM, it doesn't render the entire tree (which is costly in terms of performance), instead it follows the [certain guideles](https://reactjs.org/docs/reconciliation.html#motivation) which makes the React extremly fast in terms of performance.

-These bunch of optimizations technique are nothing, but part of process called Reoncilation.
+These bunch of optimizations technique are nothing, but part of process called **Reconciliation**.

 ### Back to topic

-One of the key points of Reconcilation algorithm is :
+One of the key points of Reconciliation algorithm is about React's "Diffing algorithm" in lists.

-> Diffing of lists is performed using keys.
+> 💡 Diffing of lists is performed using keys.
 Keys should be "stable, predictable, and unique."

 Lets see an example of e-commerce app where we have thousands of items and they are fetched from backend and mapped in the frontend.